JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 Note that Julia uses 1-based indexing, inclusive on both ends.
 A special keyword `end` can be used to indicate the last index.
 Likewise, the `begin` keyword can be used to indicate the first index.

-In addition, the `findfirst` function is used to find the first match and return the result as a single `DataFrameRow` object.
+In addition, when indexing a data frame with the `findfirst` function, a single `DataFrameRow` object is returned.
 In the case that `id` is not unique, you can use the `findall` function or boolean indexing instead.
 It would then return a `DataFrame` object containing all matched rows.
 The following two lines of code are functionally equivalent: